 Any bouquet or balloon which includes the letters HF in the product number are automatically treated with Hi-Float® without an additional charge.
-Bulk orders of latex balloons purchased online include Hi-Float®.
-Bulk balloons can be purchased by phone without Hi-Float®.
+Bulk balloons can be purchased by phone with or without Hi-Float®.

 EFFECTS OF ELEVATION, SUNLIGHT, AIR CONDITIONING, AND WIND

 On hot days, in direct sunlight, balloons may pop within an hour.
 The same result can occur indoors if balloons are exposed to direct sunlight through windows.

 Very cool environments may cause helium molecules to shrink, reducing the size and float time of balloons.

 Indoors or outdoors, the constant flow of air around a balloon will increase the speed at which helium molecules escape through the wall of the balloon, resulting in reduced float time.

 A WARNING ABOUT FLOATING BALLOONS ON CEILINGS!